Mobink980/Network-on-Chip/src/mem/ruby/network/onyx/README.txt

-README for Garnet3.0
+README for Onyx3.0
-Written By: Tushar Krishna (tushar@ece.gatech.edu) Last Updated: Sep 9, 2020
+Written By: Ali Karazmoodeh (tushar@ece.gatech.edu) Last Updated: Dec 25, 2024
 -------------------------------------------------------

-Garnet Network Parameters and Setup:
+Onyx Network Parameters and Setup:
-- GarnetNetwork.py
+- OnyxNetwork.py
     * defaults can be overwritten from command line (see configs/network/Network.py)
-- GarnetNetwork.hh/cc
+- OnyxNetwork.hh/cc
     * sets up the routers and links
     * collects stats